Upcoming Scouts BSA Summer Camp Events:

 Camp Staff Wanted

-Each year, Alamo Area Council hires up to 50 young men and women to staff our premier summer camp at Bear Creek Scout Reservation.
+Each year, Alamo Area Council hires up to 50 young men and women to staff our premier summer camp at Bear Creek Scout Camp.

 - Applicants must be a registered member of the Alamo Area Council, or be willing to register.